By the Lawn Care Center editorial team — updated May 2026

 White grubs — the C-shaped larvae of Japanese beetles, masked chafers, and June beetles — are the most common culprit behind unexplained brown patches in otherwise healthy lawns.
 By the time skunks and raccoons start digging at night, the damage is already done at the root line, and the patches you see today usually get worse before they get better.

 The right product depends on two things: whether the grubs are already feeding, and how big your treatment area is.
 This guide compares four widely available, consumer-grade grub-control products you can buy on Amazon, with the active ingredient, treatment window, and coverage for each.
-We do not run our own kill-rate testing — selections are based on each product's label specifications, the active-ingredient class, and how each product fits the typical homeowner's situation.
+Product selections are based on each product's label specifications, the active-ingredient class and its documented efficacy in university-extension research, and how each product fits the typical homeowner's situation.
+We do not run our own kill-rate trials; the science cited in this guide is sourced from MSU Extension[1], Purdue Turfgrass Science, and peer-reviewed turfgrass entomology.[2]

 For timing — when to put any of these down for your climate — see our hub guide on when to apply grub killer.